 - By air: 177 flights of 4 airlines available every week from HCMC, Hanoi, Can Tho, Singapore and Siem Reap.

 - By ferry/speed boat: boats or ferry to Phu Quoc from Ha Tien or Rach Gia (>= 2 and a half hours).

-Of course the beaches will be what we talk first about Phu Quoc because they are mainly what people come to Phu Quoc for.
-Many travel magazines have praise the beauty of Phu Quoc’s beaches, so we just want to keep it simple.
+Of course, the beaches will be what we talk first about Phu Quoc because they are mainly what people come to Phu Quoc for.
+Many travel magazines have praised the beauty of Phu Quoc’s beaches, so we just want to keep it simple.
 Many beaches in Phu Quoc have their white sandy shore embellished by rows of coconut or casuarinas trees.
 Seas are limpid and turquoise blue, suitable for all kinds of water activities in summer.
-Even though the main beaches such as Long beach, Sao beach and Khem beach with full of tourism facilities are convenient to stay at, Phu Quoc still has many other beaches which are untouched and boast immense beauty like Ganh Dau, Ong Lang, Trang beach.
+Even though the main beaches such as Long Beach, Sao Beach and Khem beach with full of tourism facilities are convenient to stay at, Phu Quoc still has many other beaches which are untouched and boast immense beauty like Ganh Dau, Ong Lang, Trang beach.

 - Bai Thom – Duong Dong Highway near Bai Thom village

 - K7 road between Rach Tram Beach and Thom Village